Kanos89/DungeonCrawler_project/README.md

 - Life bar, with hearts
 - Traps that deals damages to the hero
 - A game over screen when the life comes to 0
-- a partial working running function (on "r" key)
+- a partial working running function (on "s" key)